 History and present of Jessenius University

-The Jessenius Faculty of Medicine in Martin is part of Commenius University, the oldest and largest university in the Slovak Republic.
-Commenius University builds on tradition set up by Academia Istropolitana, which was established in Bratislava in 1465 by Hungarian king Matthias Corvinus.
-Commenius University is named after father of the world education – John Amos Comenius.
+The Jessenius Faculty of Medicine in Martin is part of Comenius University, the oldest and largest university in the Slovak Republic.
+Comenius University builds on tradition set up by Academia Istropolitana, which was established in Bratislava in 1465 by Hungarian king Matthias Corvinus.
+Comenius University is named after the father of the world education – John Amos Comenius.

-The Jessenius Faculty was founded in 1969 and became part of Commenius university in 1969.
-It changed name to Jessenius faculty of medicine in 1991.
+The Jessenius Faculty was founded in 1969 and became part of Comenius University in 1969.
+It changed the name to Jessenius faculty of medicine in 1991.

-Faculty is popular thanks to the high level of education, modern equipment of educational and research facilities and professional teaching staff.
-Furthermore, its location makes it also very good starting point for trips and very popular among students from all over the world.
+Faculty is popular thanks to the high level of education, modern equipment of educational and research facilities, and professional teaching staff.
+Furthermore, its location makes it also a very good starting point for trips and very popular among students from all over the world.

-The Jessenius Faculty of medicine in Martin educates international students with up-to-date knowledge within study program of General medicine.
-Education is compatible with education in European Union and in accordance with criterias for regulated professions.
+The Jessenius Faculty of medicine in Martin educates international students with up-to-date knowledge within the study program of General medicine.
+Education is compatible with education in the European Union and in accordance with criteria for regulated professions.
 According to recent comparisons of ARRA (Academic Ranking and Rating Agency) achieve this Faculty the best results in Slovakia.

-Main priorities of Faculty are therapeutic and preventive care and educational, scientific and research activities.
+The main priorities of Faculty are therapeutic and preventive care and educational, scientific and research activities.
 The Faculty has theoretical, pre-clinical and clinical workplaces but most of the clinical teaching workplaces are placed at Martin University Hospital.
-Faculty of medicine in Martin is second faculty of Commenius University.
+Faculty of medicine in Martin is second faculty of Comenius University.

 The Jessenius Faculty in Martin is unique thanks to the ratio of students to full-time teaching staff.
 Apart from lectures, all educational activities, such as practical sessions, seminars or tutorials, are carried out in small study groups – there are no more than 8 students per teacher.
 In addition to that, the Jessenius Faculty hires renowned international professors, who raises credit of this institution.